nagasudhirpulla/taming_python/blog/skills/oauth_authorize_code_flow.md

 * The user information from the id token can be used by the client application to create a user session

 ![oauth_authorization_code_login_complete_page.png](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/oauth_authorization_code_login_complete_page.png)
+### Logging out the user
+* Just clearing the user session in the client application will not log out the user from the OAuth server
+* So after clearing the user session in the client application, the

 ## Client application implementation in python flask
 * All the OAuth 2.0 workflow is implemented in the server using the `authlib` module
 * Ensure flask, authlib and requests modules are installed using the command `python -m pip install flask authlib requests`